 Our new playground in the backyard is a hit for the kids.
 It motivates them to put their tablets down, go outside, and play.
 It’s especially a hit for the twins.
 They are small enough to enjoy it swinging without putting the fear of life in us as parents like our eldest two in making us nervous that it’s going to fall down in swinging vigorously.
-They jump out of the van as soon as we park our van running to their mini playground.
+The twins jumped out of the van as soon as we parked our van running to their mini playground.
 Following Sunday’s worship service on a clear spring day they did as usual running in excitement to the swings.
 Toddlers don’t really see you limping out of the car from barking feet from wearing pumps.
 My Sunday dress wasn’t my usual backyard comfy durable mommy frock that I put on to play with them in the yard.
-I sat down in one our old plastic lawn chairs to catch my breath in taking in Sunday’s message, and I was thinking about the big Sunday prep for the week.
-Our twin daughter Payton caught me in an gaze of anticipation asking ,” Mama, Can you push me?”
+I sat down in one our old plastic lawn chairs to catch my breath in taking in Sunday’s message.
+I thought about the job ahead of Sunday evening prep for the week.
+My twin daughter Payton caught me in an gaze of anticipation asking ,” Mama, Can you push me?”
 It was the distraction I needed to put things in prospective of what’s/ who’s more important in the scheme of it all.

 Forget The Dress